• Home

 This display featuring topiary animals was a favorite at the 2025 Philadelphia Flower Show.

-The show also features a huge gardening marketplace, the world’s biggest judged amateur plant-growing competition, and dozens of educational displays.
+Besides the cutting-edge displays and tens of thousands of cut and live flowers, the 2026 show will feature a huge gardening marketplace, the world’s biggest judged amateur plant-growing competition, and dozens of educational displays and talks.

 We get there around noon (avoiding the early lines), drop you off at the front door, and stay until 6 p.m. after the crowds have begun thinning out (usually).
 These two trips have pickups from both the West Shore (Sam’s Club parking lot in Silver Spring Twp. at 6520 Carlisle Pike, Mechanicsburg) and the East Shore (the At Home store parking lot at 5070 Jonestown Road, next to Best Buy).